has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The most dangerous phrase in the language is 'we've always done it this way.'
+> Mathematics is an aesthetic experience, like art or music.
+Without it, the universe is unintelligible.
 >
-> — *Grace Hopper* (computer science)
+> — *Subrahmanyan Chandrasekhar* (Astrophysicist)
 <!-- /DAILY QUOTE -->